HyeonseoNam/obsidian-emoji-titler/README.md

 ## Usage

-1. First, in the plugin settings, click the "Specify shortcut" button and assign shortcuts manually.

 ![Setting Shortcuts](img/setting_shortcuts.gif)

+1. First, increase (+ button) or decrease (- button) the number of emojis you want to use, and set the emojis you want to use.

 2. Activate a note, and press the assigned shortcut to insert an emoji at the beginning of the title.

 3. If you insert a different emoji in a title that already has an emoji, the existing one will be replaced.
-It is also possible to simply delete the emoji.
+It is also possible to delete using the same shortcut key.

 ## Installation